int128/gradle-ssh-plugin/README.md

 Convention properties
 ---------------------

-To define global settings, describe in `ssh` closure:
+Global settings can be defined in the `ssh` closure:

 ```groovy
 ssh {